zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "keyPairFromRawECDHPrivateKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function keyPairFromRawECDHPrivateKey(privateKey: Buffer): KeyPair;
+export function keyPairFromRawECDHPrivateKey(privateKey: Uint8Array): KeyPair;

 // Warning: (ae-missing-release-tag) "ListenBehavior" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //